siddharthyayavaram/BERT-Based-Idiom-Detection/README.md

 ## Datasets

-The datasets can be acquired as follows :
+The datasets are all publicly available and can be acquired as follows :

 *Note : some additional preprocessing will be required to exactly match our task*

 1. magpie : https://github.com/hslh/magpie-corpus
 2. VNC : http://www.natcorp.ox.ac.uk/
-3. theidioms : Extracted and preprocessed using the `scrape.ipynb` notebook.
+3. theidioms : Extracted and preprocessed using the `scrape_theidioms.ipynb` notebook.
 4. formal : https://github.com/prateeksaxena2809/EPIE_Corpus